kya8/kya8.github.io/content/post/pointers-again/index.md

 So, `p1 - p0` isn't really saying "give me the difference between the addresses pointed by `p1` and `p0`", it's saying "Assuming they both refer to objects in the same array, what's the difference between their indices inside the array?"
 (Here, we consider a single object as an array of length one).
 If the assumption does not hold, this is undefined behavior.
+For relational (greater than, less than...) comparisons however, the behavior is _unspecified_.

 ## what are "arrays"?